relex/gotils/cacher/README.md

 # Cacher

-Common cacher library for Internal affairs golang projects
+Common cacher library for some golang projects

 # Usage example